mbender74/ti.bottomsheetcontroller-ios/README.md

 ## Properties

-### `detents:{large:bool,medium:bool}`
+### `detents:{large:bool,medium:bool,small:bool}`
-#### The object of heights where a sheet can rest.
+The object of heights where a sheet can rest.
 *if not set, default to 'medium' only*

 ### `preferredCornerRadius:integer`
-#### The corner radius that the sheet attempts to present with.
+The corner radius that the sheet attempts to present with.
 *if not set default to iOS default radius*

 ###	`prefersEdgeAttachedInCompactHeight:bool`
-#### A Boolean value that determines whether the sheet attaches to the bottom edge of the screen in a compact-height size class.
+A Boolean value that determines whether the sheet attaches to the bottom edge of the screen in a compact-height size class.

 ### `prefersScrollingExpandsWhenScrolledToEdge:bool`
-#### A Boolean value that determines whether scrolling expands the sheet to a larger detent.
+A Boolean value that determines whether scrolling expands the sheet to a larger detent.

 ### `widthFollowsPreferredContentSizeWhenEdgeAttached:bool`
-#### A Boolean value that determines whether the sheet's width matches its view controller's preferred content size.
+A Boolean value that determines whether the sheet's width matches its view controller's preferred content size.

 ### `prefersGrabberVisible:bool`
-#### A Boolean value that determines whether the sheet shows a grabber at the top.
+A Boolean value that determines whether the sheet shows a grabber at the top.

+### `nonModal:bool`
+has effect ONLY when "nonSystemSheet:false" on iOS >= 15

 ### `largestUndimmedDetentIdentifier:string`
-#### medium or large - if not set, it is full dimmed depending on activated detents - The largest detent that doesn’t dim the view underneath the sheet.
+medium or large - if not set, it is full dimmed depending on activated detents - The largest detent that doesn’t dim the view underneath the sheet.
 ***If not set, defaults to full dimmed***

 ### `contentView:TiUIView,TiUIWindow or TiUINavigationWindow`
-#### View (any kind), Window or NavigationWindow
+View (any kind), Window or NavigationWindow

+### `closeButton:TiUIView`
+View or Button

+### `backgroundColor:Hex or String`

+### `nonSystemSheet:bool`
+A Boolean value that determines whether the sheet is iOS15 or fallback version - if "false" and device is non iOS15 it also fallbacks - **if NOT SET -> defaults to "true"**

+### `nonSystemSheetTopShadow:bool`
+topShadow visible or not visible

+### `nonSystemSheetShouldScroll:bool`
+when your contentView is not a scrollable view, then this activates scrolling if the contentView is larger then the bottomSheet

+**ATTENTION**: when you put a tableView, scrollView or listView inside your contentView this property disables scrolling in the contentView in favour of the bottomSheetScrollView

 ## Example